lpardosixtosMs/Speedometer/resources/todomvc/big-dom-generator/README.md

 ## Utils
 ### `buildComplex.js`
-This JavaScript file is used to build a complex DOM and generate an HTML file.
+This JavaScript file is used to generate an HTML file which embedds a standalone version of the TodoMVC application in the generated complex DOM.

 The buildComplex function takes several parameters, including the caller directory, source directory, title, files to move, extra CSS to link, and scripts to link.
 It removes the dist directory if it exists and generates a new index.html file in the dist directory which is the application embedded in the complex DOM.